• Skip to primary navigation

 10 Things To Know About Being Stationed At Fort Campbell

-So if you plan to move here soon, here are just a few things to know about being stationed at Fort Campbell:
+So, if you plan to move here soon, here are just a few things to know about being stationed at Fort Campbell:

 1. Fort Campbell is on the border of Tennessee and Kentucky, literally

 Fort Campbell is literally on the border of Tennessee and Kentucky.
 Being from California, which is such a huge state, going out of state still seems so funny to me, and yet, here, I do it all the time.
-If you have a baby at Fort Campbell, their birth certificate says, “Fort Campbell, Tennessee” even though that doesn’t exist.
-Officially, Fort Campbell is considered in Kentucky, but some of the military post is actually on the Tennesse side of the line.
+If you have a baby at Fort Campbell, their birth certificate says, “Fort Campbell, Tennessee,” even though that doesn’t exist.
+Officially, Fort Campbell is considered in Kentucky, but some of the military post is actually on the Tennessee side of the line.

 2. Don’t listen to people who say there is nothing to do; there is plenty to do